jfitzpatrick99/dicompipeline/README.md

 for part 1 of my solution I drew the contours on the images to make sure the masks were correct.

-Some deficiencies and/or possible improvements to my code would be:
+Some deficiencies and/or possible improvements to my code given more time would
+be:

 * Improve error handling to make it more user friendly, e.g. when loading the dataset I would invent some application specific exceptions to trap cases